 Aside from ballroom, I’ve challenged my social anxiety in other ways as well.
 Over the summer, I took a six week public speaking class at community college.
 I kid you not when I say that I nearly threw up the morning of the first day of class.
 Public speaking is by far the most difficult aspect of social anxiety to conquer, for me at least.
 To say those six weeks were nerve-racking is the understatement of the year.
 I dreaded class nearly every day, but in retrospect, I’m so glad I powered through it , as the long-term benefits of challenging myself definitely outweighed the transitory discomfort.
 After twenty-four two-hour long sessions of pure public speaking, I am so happy to say that I’ve emerged a more confident speaker.
 Don’t get me wrong- I still get nervous with oral presentations or speeches.
 Of course it takes more than six weeks to conquer an intense, deeply-rooted fear.
 But I’m glad to say that I’ve made great strides this summer and plan on furthering my progress by challenging myself even more.
 After all, the main way to continue growing is to keep pushing yourself outside your comfort zone.

-Thus, I am currently taking semi-private acting lessons with a wonderful coach (see post entitled “First Day of Acting!!”).
+Thus, I am currently taking semi-private acting lessons with a wonderful coach, Leah.
 I strongly believe that acting will further boost my confidence around people.
 I’ve heard stories of painfully shy people taking up acting and emerging completely different people- confident, grounded, and even borderline arrogant.
 I observe the drama kids at my school.
 As far as outward appearances are concerned, most of them exude confidence around people.
-I long to have this confidence around people.
+I long to have this kind of confidence.
 I want to be able to let go of my self-judgement, forget about what other people think of me, feel completely comfortable Just.
 Being.
 Me.
 And I believe that if I stick with acting, I will be able to take large strides towards becoming the confident woman I aspire to be.

 If acting is not enough, I have SO many resources to continue to challenge myself.
 I’m considering joining mock trial or debate this year at school.
 If time allows, I may look into Toastmasters, which is a global organization dedicated to helping people become better public speakers.